bvandevliet/Docker.Cryptography/README.md

 # Docker.Cryptography

 A container intended to run in a bridge network that provides a Web API for other containers to encrypt and decrypt sensitive data.
+The encryption method used is `aes-256-cbc`.

 ### Usage